Adelija/Sentiment_Based_Topic_Modeling_COVID19_Vaccine_Hesitancy_Serbia/README.md

 # Covid19-hesitance-tweets
 The repository contains tweet collections associated with vaccine hesitancy on Twitter.
 Tweet were collected by leveraging Twitter search API filtered using keywords in Serbian language.
+The collection is combination of manually annotated negative tweets and automatically annotated negative tweets - 3286 in total.
 ## How to Hydrate
 ### Hydrating using Twarc (CLI)